anupama12sg/celo_micro-lending/README.md

   }
 ```

-This defines a new data structure named "Loan", which represents a loan that has been requested by a borrower.
+This defines a new data structure named `Loan` which represents loan that has been requested by a borrower:

 ```
     Loan[] public loans;
 ```

 This declares a public collection of loans requested by borrowers.
-By making this array public, other contracts and external applications will be able to read the data stored in it.
+By making this array public, other contracts and external applications will be able to read the data stored in it:

 ```solidity
      mapping(address => uint256) public balances;
 ```

-This publishes a public mapping that links each address's balance to the amount of cUSD (a stablecoin used on the Celo network) they currently have.
+This publishes a public mapping that links each address's balance to the amount of cUSD (a stablecoin used on the Celo network) they currently have:

 ```solidity
     event LoanRequested(address indexed borrower, uint256 amount, uint256 interestRate, uint256 duration, uint256 endTime);
     event LoanRepaid(uint256 loanId, uint256 amount);
 ```

 These are two events that the contract emits when a loan is requested or repaid.
-Events are a way for the contract to communicate with external applications, and can be subscribed to by interested parties.
+Events are a way for the contract to communicate with external applications and can be subscribed to by interested parties:

 ```solidity
   function requestLoan(uint256 amount, uint256 interestRate, uint256 duration) external {